-If it is caused by bacteria, your child will be given antibiotic tablets or liquid.
-They will usually improve a lot within the first 48 hours – but they’ll probably continue to cough for longer.
+If it is likely that your child has bacterial pneumonia, they will be given antibiotic tablets or liquid to fight the bacteria.
+They will usually improve a lot within the first 48 hours - but they’ll probably continue to cough for longer.
 It’s important to finish the whole course of antibiotics, even if your child seems better.

-If it is caused by a virus then antibiotics won’t work.
-It will usually take them 2-4 weeks to recover.
+If your child’s pneumonia is caused by a virus then antibiotics won’t work.

 Many children with pneumonia can be looked after at home.